Pigeon Decoys: A Comprehensive Set Up & Usage Guide Explained

 Pigeon population control is quite an issue for many people.
 In most cases, especially for farmers, they have to resort to shooting them in order to prevent damage to crops.

-Woodpigeons can be quite a nuisance for the farmers.
-They enjoy eating brassicas and are known to descend in a huge flock resulting in devastating loss.
+Woodpigeons can be quite a nuisance for farmers.
+They enjoy eating brassicas and are known to descend in a huge flocks resulting in devastating loss.
 Pigeon shooting is done in different ways in different seasons.

 Pigeon decoying is a process of watching the birds’ flying patterns, analyzing the direction of the wind, and then placing around several decoy pigeons in specific patterns to attract the pigeon to your range and target zone.
 These pigeon decoys are “fake pigeons” whose role is to attract other pigeons to your target area.